Skip to main content

 Trustless

-Those considering solo staking should have at least 32 ETH and a dedicated computer connected to the internet ~24/7.
+Those considering staking from home should have some amount of ETH and a dedicated computer connected to the internet ~24/7.
 Some technical know-how is helpful, but easy-to-use tools now exist to help simplify this process.

 Staking as a service